Jyothireddy-pula/Verto/README.md

 ### Backend setup

 - Set up a webcam facing upwards, in front of your screen and a little bit below.
-- Ensure OpenCV recognizes your webcam in `backend/camera.py`
+- Ensure OpenCV recognizes your webcam in `backend/camera.py`.
 - 🐍 Run the flask app, which will be available at `http://localhost:8000`.

 ```bash
 flask run
 ```

-### Running the frontend app
+### Running the frontend app.

 ```bash
 npm install